Got a Question?

 There are three types of asthma that will determine how much a patient will get as compensation for the condition.

 - Chronic Asthma – This is asthma that leads to wheezing, which needs a patient to use an inhaler.
-The average payout range between £14,000 to £50,000.
+The average payout range from £14,000 to £50,000.

 - Stronger Asthma – This is asthma that has been caused by the exposure to allergic chemicals.
 A patient may recover over time.
 They are compensated in the range of between £4,000 to £14,000.